defano/wyldcard/README.md

 #### The `it` container

 HyperTalk provides an implicit variable named `it`.
 Most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated expression's result.
-In this implementation, the value of `it` may also be retrieved using `the result` function (this is not true in Apple's HyperCard).

 For example: